Plus500

 To fund your Plus500 account: 1) Log in and navigate to the deposit/funding section, 2) Choose a payment method — Plus500 accepts Bank Wire, Credit Card, Skrill, Neteller, PayPal, Crypto, Apple Pay, Google Pay, 3) Enter the deposit amount (minimum $100), 4) Confirm the transaction.
 Card and e-wallet deposits are usually credited instantly.
 No deposit fees apply.

-Opening a Plus500 account takes minutes: 1) Visit the Plus500 website and click "Open Account", 2) Fill in your personal details (name, email, phone), 3) Complete identity verification (KYC) by uploading a photo ID and proof of address, 4) Fund your account (minimum $100), 5) Start trading.
+Opening a Plus500 account is a multi-step process: 1) Visit the Plus500 website and click "Open Account", 2) Fill in your personal details (name, email, phone), 3) Complete identity verification (KYC) by uploading a photo ID and proof of address, 4) Complete an appropriateness questionnaire required under MiFID rules, which assesses your trading knowledge and experience, 5) Fund your account (minimum $100), 6) Start trading.
 Most accounts are verified within 24 hours.
 A demo account is usually available immediately without verification.

 Plus500 is regulated by FCA, CySEC, ASIC, MAS, which prohibit trading bonuses and promotional incentives for retail clients.
 This regulation exists to protect traders from misleading offers.
 Instead, Plus500 competes on trading conditions — spreads from 0.6 pips.
 Always be cautious of third-party sites claiming to offer Plus500 promo codes — these are typically unauthorized.